Dermatologists now have an official voice in the state of Nevada to advocate for the policies important to us and our patients.

 Check back here for updates!

-Jennifer DePry is the NSDDS state advisory board member representative.
+Jennifer DePry, DO is the NSDDS state advisory board member representative.
 Please reach out to her directly should you have any questions or an issue to bring to the state advisory committee, email Jennifer at DrJDePry@gmail.com.

 March 2020 state advisory board general meeting summary.